dolphindb/DolphinDBPlugin/kafka/README.md

 ##### Details

-Return the length of the queue.
+Returns the length of the queue

 #### 3.4.5 Forward to queue